 - Send electronic EORs to the provider (835 files).

-To learn more about e-Billing for California workers’ compensation, head to our webinar library.
+To learn more about electronic billing for California workers’ compensation, head to our webinar library.